 Is the grass really greener on the other side?

 Calling all expatriates of any nationality!
 Have you moved overseas for a better quality of life for your family, to pursue a career opportunity or simply for a change of scenery to the place you always adored?
-If you have then we really want to hear from you and this is the opportunity to make sure your voice is heard.
+If you have, then The Expat Survey wants to hear from you and this is the opportunity to make sure your voice is heard.

-Those that complete all three surveys are automatically entered into a prize draw to win £1,000, which you can opt to donate to charity if you wish.
-Please go to The Expat Survey to find out more and complete the first survey which has now gone live.
+Those that complete all three surveys are automatically entered into a prize draw to win £1000, which you can opt to donate to charity if you wish.